6.2 miles | 10.1 km

 This stage starts in Golspie, crossing a lovely bridge and going through meadows next to the sea.
 It then passes massive and fairy-tale-like Dunrobin Castle.
 You then go through a wood, one of the few along the coast path.
 There are many meadows and fields, and at one point the small pretty cliffs come close to the sea, but you always have plenty of room to walk.
 Finally you pass an old World War II radio intercept station on the way into Brora with its lovely waterfront and tiny harbour.
 This stage is shorter and gentler than most others.
 The main challenge is knowing which side of the fence to walk on.

-Green (unmarked).
+Green (marked).
 The sixth stage of the JOGT is entirely walkable by the average fit walker.
 All on path or worn footway, there are no obstacles.
-None of the stage is marked.
+All of the stage is marked.

 Stage End Information